Subscriber-centric data architecture for telecoms

 Improved customer service and thus, better customer experience

-Higher speed-to-market of new services and applications
+Faster implementation and promotion of new services and applications

 Our expert consultants combine expertise in state-of-the-art network technologies with long-standing experience as practitioner in the implementation of a subscriber-centric data center architecture.
 We have been working at the forefront of subscriber-centric data center architectures and were one of the first to successfully implement the concept of One-NDS.